claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/sections/widgets.md

         ...
     }

-You can know for wich workspace the configuration change is asked using
+You can know for which workspace the configuration change is asked using

     $workspace = $event->getWorkspace();